Irish voters show landslide support for liberalizing abortion laws, exit poll shows

 If early indications are wrong, and a No vote is secured, Ireland's abortion laws -- some of the strictest in the developed world -- will be kept in place.

 High turnout was seen across 6,500 polling stations in 40 constituencies across the republic Friday.
 If the final turnout, which will be released Saturday, surpasses 60.52%, it will be higher than Ireland's referendum on same-sex marriage, which passed in 2015.
+Turnout was over 70% in some areas, RTE reported.

+The exit poll showed 69% of men voting and 72.1% of women voting supporting repeal.

 An electorate of more than 3.2 million were eligible to cast their ballots Friday, including thousands of Irish people living overseas who had made the journey home to vote.